adarshnub/bookmyshow/README.md

 # Getting Started with Create React App
-This is a bookmyshow clone higghly responsive website with seperate builds for small,medium and large devices using React
+This is a bookmyshow clone highly responsive website with seperate builds for small,medium and large devices using React
 TailwindCSS
 TMDB (for api)